John

 Standard

-How Rockefeller Monopolized Medicine and created BIG Pharma!
+How Rockefeller Monopolized Medicine and Created BIG Pharma!
 20

 Figure 2: Standard Oil Company